alexjoverm/blog/source/_posts/Test-Computed-Properties-and-Watchers-in-Vue-js-Components-with-Jest.md

 That second one gets a bit more complex than it looked like.
 The default internal state is empty, so first we need to change it, wait for the next tick, then clear the mock to reset the call count, and change it again.
 Then after the second tick, we can check the spy and finish the test.

 This can get simpler if we recreate the component at the beginning, overriding the `data` property.
-Remember we can override any component option by using the second parameter of the `mount` or `shallow` functions:
+Remember we can override any component option by using the second parameter of the `mount` or `shallowMount` functions:

 ```javascript
 it('is not called if values are the same', next => {